jamesmudd/jhdf/README.md

 - No use of JNI, so you avoid all the issues associated with calling native code from the JVM.
 - Fully debug-able you can step fully through the library with a Java debugger.
 - Provides access to datasets `ByteBuffer`s to allow for custom reading logic, or integration with other libraries.
 - Performance?
 Maybe, the library uses Java NIO `MappedByteBuffer`s which should provide fast file access.
 In addition, when accessing chunked datasets the library is parallelized to take advantage of modern CPUs. `jHDF` will also allow parallel reading of multiple datasets or multiple files.
-I have seen cases where `jHDF` is significantly faster than the C libraries, but as with all performance issues, it is case specific so you will need to do your own tests on the cases you care about.
-If you do tests please post the results so everyone can benefit, here are some results I am aware of:
+I have seen cases where `jHDF` is significantly faster than the C libraries, but as with all performance issues, it is case specific, so you will need to do your own tests on the cases you care about.
+If you do run tests please post the results so everyone can benefit, here are some results I am aware of:
     - [Peter Kirkham - Parallel IO Improvements](http://pkirkham.github.io/pyrus/parallel-io-improvements/)

 ## Why should I not use jHDF?
 - If you want to write HDF5 files.
 Currently, this is not supported.
 This will be supported in the future, but full read-only compatibility is currently the goal.
 - If `jHDF` does not yet support a feature you need.
 If this is the case you should receive a `UnsupportedHdfException`, open an issue and support can be added.
 For scheduling, the features which will allow the most files to be read are prioritized.
 If you really want to use a new feature feel free to work on it and open a PR, any help is much appreciated.
 - If you want to read slices of datasets.
-This is a excellent feature of HDF5, and one reason why it's suited to large datasets.
-Support will be added in the future but currently its not possible.
+This is an excellent feature of HDF5, and one reason why it's suited to large datasets.
+Support will be added in the future, but currently it is not possible.
 - If you want to read datasets larger than can fit in a Java array (i.e. `Integer.MAX_VALUE` elements).
 This issue would also be addressed by slicing.

 ## Developing jHDF